 ID Flooring’s Gold Coast showrooms display one of Australia’s largest range of planks, so come in and inspect our entire range.

-Benefits of Hybrid Flooring
+What are the Benefits of Hybrid Flooring?

 Installation without adhesive allows Hybrids to be installed over certain subfloors that stick-down flooring would fail.